We know some of you will come to Purchase with special circumstances. We have all the information you need below.

 Information regarding a disability will not be considered in reviewing an application and making a decision.
 Students must meet the same qualifications for admission as any other student.

 Students with an IEP diploma/certificate are advised to take the GED exam and earn a 2500 or higher in order to be considered for admission.
-If a student with a disability is admitted to the college, they will work directly with the Office of Access and Accommodations.
-Please visit our Access and Accommodations website for more information.
+If a student with a disability is admitted to the college, they will work directly with the Office of Disability Resources.
+Please visit our Disability Resources website for more information.

 High School Equivalency Diplomas